kctrey/wxcadm/docs/wxcadm.md

     `call_forwarding`
     :   Dictionary of the Call Forwarding config as returned by Webex API

+    `numbers`
+    :   The phone numbers for this person from Webex CI

     `vm_config`
     :   Dictionary of the VM config as returned by Webex API